ShawnFoo/SwiftWebViewBridge/README.md

 1. Xcode7.0+
 2. iOS7.0+
-3. [SwiftyJSON](https://github.com/SwiftyJSON/SwiftyJSON)(The communication between Swift and JS depends on JSON messages.The SwiftyJSON.swift file includes in SwiftWebViewBridge document.If you have imported it by other ways, you could remove it.)
+3. [SwiftyJSON](https://github.com/SwiftyJSON/SwiftyJSON)(The communication between Swift and JS depends on JSON messages.)

+---
+##Installation(Manually)

+Drag SwiftWebViewBridge document or three files in it to your project.
+If If you have imported SwiftyJSON by adding SwiftyJSON.swift file or Cocoapods etc, you could remove SwiftyJSON.swift in SwiftWebViewBridge.

 ---
 ##How to use it: